 Entry forms must be submitted between 15 April and 10 July.
 This period is divided into an initial acceptance period and a subsequent acceptance period as described in the Exhibition Prospectus.

 BNAPEX 2021 Virtual is open to BNAPS members and non-members; however, everyone must register on the BNAPS website to "attend" the convention.
 Registration is free.
 It begins in the latter part of July.
-Only registered individuals will be given access to exhibits, study group seminars, and the virtual dealers' bourse.
+Only registered individuals will be given access to exhibits and study group seminars.

 Here is the Exhibition Prospectus: